-Beyond blog posts that give a user tips and free advice be sure to have your contact information prominently displayed in your header.
-If you offer a free consultation have a Call to Action button for this above the fold on your homepage (or better yet in the header).
-For my business getting clients on the phone is of the utmost importance.
+Beyond regular content that gives useful tips and free advice, be sure to have your contact information prominently displayed in your header.
+If you offer a free consultation, have a Call to Action button for this above the fold on your homepage (or better yet in the header).
+For my business, getting clients on the phone is of the utmost importance.

 You need your customers to find your website.
 For your customers to find your website, Google needs to know you are offering new, fresh content that searchers care about.
 The three steps we recommend to accomplish that are:

 Thrive Design is a customer-centric web design and marketing agency from Seattle.
 Contact us today to find out how we can elevate your business online!
 Find us on Clutch, UpCity, LinkedIn, Facebook, and Twitter.